samirsahoo007/bigdata/hadoop/README.md

 Avro format is supported for the following connectors: Amazon S3, Azure Blob, Azure Data Lake Storage Gen1, Azure Data Lake Storage Gen2, Azure File Storage, File System, FTP, Google Cloud Storage, HDFS, HTTP, and SFTP.

+Avro has a JSON like data model, but can be represented as either JSON or in a compact binary form. ...
+It has a direct mapping to and from JSON.
+It has a very compact format.
+The bulk of JSON, repeating every field name with every single record, is what makes JSON inefficient for high-volume usage.